 - Selling or marketing off-label drugs (meaning outside of FDA approved uses)

 Again, this list merely provides examples since those who intend to defraud the government are often creative with the means used to obtain undue government funds.

-Louisa Kirakosian is an attorney at Waters Kraus & Paul, in the firm’s Los Angeles office.
+Louisa Kirakosian is an attorney at Waters Kraus Paul & Siegel, in the firm’s Los Angeles office.
 She represents whistleblowers who have uncovered fraud against the government in the pharmaceutical, Medicare/Medicaid, and government contracting industries.